 Make hot and spicy Sriracha salt #Food#Recipes June 4 | Catherine Clark enidjcoleslaw What you're seeing above is a jar of spicy Sriracha salt from event designer Chandra Keel that would make a very useful culinary addition to your kitchen.
 What is Sriracha, you say?
 Sriracha is the hot chili sauce that you'll see in tons of restaurants (especially Thai) and is de rigueur among foodies these days.
 People love it so much they put it in spray bottles.
 And even The Oatmeal loves it.
 I'm a little wimpy when it comes to spice, but having something Sriracha makes mouths happy in a hurts-so-good kind of way.
 Here's the recipe. ᔥ Chandra Keel 1/2 cup coarse kosher salt 5 tsp sriracha Combine the salt with the sriracha and mix thoroughly.
 Spread out the mixture on a baking dish and set in a warm, dry location.
 Let dry for 1-2 days (I let it sit out for 2 days, but it was pretty dry after 1 day).
 How easy is that?
 Buy some in bulk, try it out, and give us your yumminess rating.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor + Project Wrangler and a Chicago-based freelance web consultant.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video games and tabletop games, poorly cooks healthy things, and cuddles with her feline fur baby. @enidjcoleslaw @whimsycatt PREVIOUS How to paint a chevron wall: I really really really wanna zig-zag aaahhhhh NEXT Introducing "Monday Moments" with a black and white Sherlock-themed bathroom Toggle comments [ 13 ] "Make hot and spicy Sriracha salt" … Okay.
+In her spare time she loiters at her local library, makes art, watches movies en masse, plays video games and tabletop games, poorly cooks healthy things, and cuddles with her feline fur baby. @enidjcoleslaw @whimsycatt PREVIOUS How to paint a chevron wall: I really really really wanna zig-zag aaahhhhh NEXT Introducing decor "moments" Toggle comments [ 13 ] "Make hot and spicy Sriracha salt" … Okay.
 My internal speed demon has to ask… would it be possible to dry this out more quickly by putting it in the oven at a low temp?
 For some other salts, I've seen people heat the oven to 200F and leave in there for 20ish minutes.
 I MAY HAVE TO TRY THIS FOR SCIENCE.
 1 agrees Reply Good question!
 This recipe suggests that you can cut the time by pre-heating the oven to 350F, turning it off, and letting the salt dry in the residual heat for a couple of hours.
 I've also read some other salt drying techniques that recommend the oven be set at 200F and to leave it on.
 I may have to try that quicker drying for science too!
 2 agree Reply Definitely looking into drying salts in the oven…hope it works!
 A WARM dry place doesn't really exist in our apartment in the winter months!
 Reply Oh I am so making this for Christmas gifts this year!!!!
 3 agree Reply So…what do you do with Sriracha salt?
 Reply Lots of people are big into slathering EVERYTHING with Sriracha, so probably tons of things.
 I was thinking of putting it on popcorn, french fries, avocado, eggs, tacos, veggies… pretty much anything that needs a spicy kick.
 1 agrees Reply Sprinkle on top of caramels or chocolate bonbons. -shiver with antici…pation- 5 agree Reply YES. sriracha + dessert = <3 2 agree Reply Oooh and into hot chocolate!
 5 agree Reply Something tells me this would be absolutely yumtastic sprinkled on watermelon or mango or pineapple.
 2 agree Reply I'm gonna make this and eat the whole jar myself.
 YUM.
 Reply I have done this with hot chilies that we have grown, put chilies dried or fresh through a food processor with coarse salt.
 You will have to let the salt dry out if you use fresh chilies of course but it is a nice way to a little heat to your food.
-0 agree Reply I am incredibly excited.
+Reply I am incredibly excited.
 Tears of joy.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.